 If you’re a pastor, ministry leader or even just a Sunday-morning church-goer, you know how life-changing finding the right church can be.
 An effective marketing strategy can help you bring more people into your house of worship.

 Word of mouth among your community can only go so far.
 But how do you start building an online presence?

 Before we talk about specific ways to reach more people, here are the basics of putting a plan together.

 A goal is a specific result you want to achieve.
 For example, your goal may be to increase attendance during days that aren’t Sunday by 30%.
 Or it could be to grow your Facebook audience by 1,000 likes.

 Keep your goals realistic by working in small increments.
 If you currently have no internet presence, attempt to reach 10 people, then 20 and continue to increase goals based on your performance.

 Strategy is the general path of how you’ll achieve your goal.
 Yours might be to share faith-based content online, or show people what’s unique about your church.

 Tactics are the concrete actions you’ll take to achieve the strategy.
-So, if you’re going share faith-based content, your tactics may be to create 2 videos per month or write a blog article a week.
+If your strategy is to share more faith-based content, your tactics could be to create two videos per month or write a blog article a week.

 If you help lead a local church, you probably don’t have the advantage of having a huge marketing team at your side.
 So you can’t afford to waste time on church marketing ideas that won’t work.